seamusdemora/PiFormulae/Bluetooth-UsingBackportsForPipewire.md

 My assessment was that the *improvement options* are limited for the Zero 2W **!**

-And I made another observation: For reasons that are unclear to me, the **RPi 3A+ *seems to default* to use of the 5GHz WiFi band**.
+While it's off-topic for this recipe, I made another observation: For reasons that are unclear to me, the **RPi 3A+ *seems to default* to use of the 5GHz WiFi band**.
 I've checked this repeatedly, and never found it to use the 2.4 GHz band:

    ```bash
    $ iw dev wlan0 link